-Guide to State & Local Laws on Facial Recognition Technology
+Guide to State and Local Laws on Facial Recognition Technology

-Welcome to the first edition of the Security Industry Association (SIA) Guide to State and Local Laws on Facial Recognition Technology for SIA members!
+Welcome to the 2025 edition of the Security Industry Association (SIA) Guide to State and Local Laws on Facial Recognition Technology for SIA members!

 This guide for SIA members covers: